 Ainsworth Bay & Tuckers Islets

-Leaving Ainsworth Bay behind, we sail west along the sound to the Tucker Islets.
-After lunch, we board the Zodiacs again for a close-up view of the Magellan penguins that inhabit the tiny islands.
-More than 4,000 penguins use Tucker as a place to nest, give birth and nurture their chicks.
-Many other bird species also frequent the area including king cormorants, oystercatchers, Chilean skuas, kelp geese, dolphin gulls, eagles and even the occasional Andean condor.
-In September and April — when the penguins live elsewhere — this excursion is replaced by a short walk to a glacier at nearby stunning Brookes Bay.
+Both offer views of Marinelli Glacier and the Darwin Mountains.
+After leaving Ainsworth Bay, we will sail west along the sound to the Tucker Islets.
+After lunch, we will board the Zodiacs for a close-up view of the Magellanic penguins that inhabit these tiny islands.
+Over 4,000 penguins nest, give birth, and nurture their chicks here.
+Many other bird species also frequent the area, including king cormorants, oystercatchers, Chilean skuas, kelp geese, dolphin gulls, eagles, and even the occasional Andean condor.
+In September and April, when the penguins are elsewhere, this excursion will be replaced by a short walk to a glacier at nearby Brookes Bay.

 Day 3